 - Keep the hopper full for maximum capacity.
-Most efficient results will be obtained when flow of incoming product is directed at the top of the hopper (closer to the tube). - Always listen for any unusual sounds or noises.
+Most efficient results will be obtained when flow of incoming material is directed to the front (closer to the tube) of the hopper. - Always listen for any unusual sounds or noises.
 If any are heard, stop the machine and determine the source.
 Correct the problem before resuming work. - Do not run the machine for long periods of time with no product on the belting.
-This will increase wear.
-Run only when moving product. - Do not support discharge end directly on the truck or trailer. - Stake the hopper or weigh it down to prevent upending. - The hopper is designed with flashing to seal the junction of the belt with the sides of the hopper.
-It must be kept in good condition to prevent the material from "leaking" out of the hopper.
-Replace flashing if "leakage" occurs. - Belt Speed:
+This will increase the wear.
+Try to run only when moving product. - Do not support discharge end directly on the truck or trailer. - Stake the hopper or weigh it down to prevent upending. - The hopper is designed with patent pending flashing to seal the junction of the belt with the sides of the hopper.
+It must be kept in good condition to prevent product from "leaking" out of the hopper.
+Replace flashing if needed.

+• Belt Speed:

-The best results are obtained when the engine is set to provide a belt speed of 600 ft./min.
+The best results are obtained when the drive is set to provide a belt speed of 600 ft./min.